AJ-byte-spec/megaconsole-codebase/README.md

 It's a .8 GB difference anyways.

 Thanks to the guy who created Linux From Scratch for help in creating this with his book he made.

+UPDATE: I am no longer using the LFS Book.
+I downloaded a video from some Indian guy.